I trust you are a smart person. Hence, I assume that you have done your basic homework before launching a new product.

 10. Internal Marketing

-Your superiors hold the key to push the project.
+Your superiors hold the key to pushing the project.

 Your finance people hold the purse strings.